-Can I make a claim after a crash with an uninsured driver?
+Can I make an injury claim after an uninsured driver crash?

 There is common misconception that the other driver in a car accident must be insured in order to make a compensation claim for a road accident.